-PSYC 105 - INTRODUCTORY PSYCHOLOGY: INDIVIDUAL AND SOCIAL BEHAVIOR (3 CREDITS)
+PSYC 105: INTRODUCTORY PSYCHOLOGY: INDIVIDUAL AND SOCIAL BEHAVIOR (3 CREDITS)

 This general survey course provides students with an understanding of the basic concepts and the techniques of modern psychology as a behavioural science.
 This is the second in a two-course sequence.
 Human individuality, personality and social psychological processes are examined.
 Some aspects of normal and abnormal human development, psychological assessment and treatment are also covered.

 Pre-requisite: PSYC 104

-PSYC 223 - DEVELOPMENTAL PSYCHOLOGY (3 CREDITS)
+PSYC 223: DEVELOPMENTAL PSYCHOLOGY (3 CREDITS)

 Psychology 223 concerns biological, cognitive and social aspects of psychological development, with special emphasis on infancy and childhood.
 Topics include prenatal development, heredity and environment, intellectual development and schooling, and socialization.
-Pre-requisites: PSYC 104 and PSYC 105

-PSYC 233 - PERSONALITY PSYCHOLOGY (3 CREDITS)
+PSYC 233: PERSONALITY PSYCHOLOGY (3 CREDITS)

 Psychology 233 covers basic personality theory through critical reflection and comparative analysis.
 Implications for psychological assessment and personal understanding and change may be discussed along with more recent research and theoretical developments.
-Pre-requisites: PSYC 104 and PSYC 105

-PSYC 241 - SOCIAL PSYCHOLOGY (3 CREDITS)
+PSYC 241: SOCIAL PSYCHOLOGY (3 CREDITS)

 Psychology 241 is designed to introduce the major areas of social psychology.
 It is a review of theory and research about the basic topics from social psychology: Attributions, social cognition, attitudes, interpersonal attraction, groups, helping, etc. The student should gain: (a) an understanding of the way in which social psychologists conduct research; (b) an awareness of the way people and their acts depend upon, and fit into, social psychological processes; and (c) a sense of the way social psychological theory and research methods can be applied.
-Credits - Social Sciences